mwaddell/playlist-forge/PRE_PUBLISH_CHECKLIST.md

       the resulting merged library for tracks which otherwise lack metadata, but should otherwise not show up in the merged library.
 (If a metadata file does contain playlist information, it should be ignored.)
-        - Is this the best way to handle this?
-Is there a better, more general way of handling tracks that have no playlists which works across all commands?
-Maybe just treat them like everything else but add a `library clean` command to remove them?
 - [ ] Add a `library check` command to check the library to sure that it contains no duplicate tracks (i.e. tracks with the same Spotify ID) and that all tracks have at least one playlist.